aidulcandra/wachan/README.md

 <hr>

 `captures.toArray()` returns the array of the captures.
 Useful for doing array operations on it.

+### Group
+The third argument is `group`, the object that contains information about the group.
+This will be `null` if the message is sent in a private chat.
+- `group`
+    - `group.id` - ID of the group (the same as `message.room`)
+    - `group.subject` - The subject / title of the group chat
+    - `group.description` - The description of the group
+    - `group.getParticipants()` - Get the list of all participants in the group.
+It's an array of object with the structure:
+        - `participant`
+            - `participant.id` - ID of the participant.
+Could be a JID or LID.
+            - `participant.lid` - LID of the participant
+    - `group.getAdmins()` - Get the list of participants who are admins of the group.
+    - `group.getMembers()` - Get the list of participants who are not admins.

 ### Returned Value
 In the response function, you can return a string/object: